Privacy Mode

 Many people leave it on by default on their phone and only flip it off when they sit down to do focused finance work.

-Since category, merchant, and account names stay visible, you can still review transactions, recategorise spending, and confirm that everything looks right.
-The only thing you lose is the ability to read amounts at a glance, which is exactly the trade-off privacy mode is designed to make.
+Because category, merchant and account names stay visible, you can still review transactions, recategorise spending and confirm things look right.
+The only thing you lose is reading amounts at a glance, which is exactly the trade privacy mode is designed to make.